-The Company has only the following plans under which awards were made in fiscal 2020 or under which awards may be made in the future.
+The Company has only the following plans under which awards were made in fiscal 2021 or under which awards may be made in the future.
 Under only the Performance Share Option (PSO) Plan will any shares be issued from treasury.

-- Performance Share Unit (PSU) Plan: awards are settled in cash and are subject to market and non-market performance vesting conditions - Restricted Share Units (RSUs) under Long Term Incentive Plan (LTIP): awards are settled by way of purchases on the Toronto Stock Exchange and alternative trading systems and are subject to time-based service vesting conditions - Deferred Share Units (DSUs): awards are made only to independent directors and are settled in cash when the director leaves the Board of Directors; see "Deferred share units" on page 41

-Performance Share Option (PSO) Plan: awards (which are subject to shareholder approval of the plan) are settled by the issuance of shares from treasury and are subject to time-based service and market (stock price) performance vesting conditions
+- Performance Share Unit (PSU) Plan: awards are settled in cash and are subject to market and non-market performance vesting conditions - Restricted Share Units (RSUs) under Long Term Incentive Plan (LTIP): awards are settled by way of purchases on the Toronto Stock Exchange and alternative trading systems and are subject to time-based service vesting conditions - Director Deferred Share Units (DSUs): awards are made only to independent directors and are settled in cash when the director leaves the Board of Directors; see "Deferred share units" on page 42 - Senior Executive Deferred Share Units (DSUs): awards are made to senior executives and are settled in cash when the employee leaves the Company; see "Senior executive deferred share units" on page 40 - Performance Share Option (PSO) Plan: awards (which are subject to shareholder approval of the plan) are settled by the issuance of shares from treasury and are subject to time-based service and market (stock price) performance vesting conditions - Employee Share Purchase Plan (ESPP): subject to certain conditions, under the ESPP, for every \$1 an eligible employee contributes to the ESPP, Canaccord Genuity contributes \$1 up to an annual maximum equivalent of \$3,000 per employee.
+Contributions are used to buy Common shares of Canaccord Genuity Group Inc. on the TSX or other marketplaces.